Updated April 2026

 Cagrilintide Side Effects - What Clinical Trials Show

-Gastrointestinal effects are the most frequent adverse events with cagrilintide and show dose dependence across phase 2 and phase 3 datasets.
+Gastrointestinal side effects are the most common adverse events reported with cagrilintide, and they generally become more likely as dose increases across phase 2 and phase 3 datasets.

-Common gastrointestinal side effects: Phase 2 reported GI adverse events in 41-63% of cagrilintide groups vs 32% placebo, with nausea as the most frequent event; REDEFINE 1 reported higher GI event rates in CagriSema versus placebo.
+Common gastrointestinal side effects: Phase 2 reported GI adverse events in 41-63% of cagrilintide groups vs 32% with placebo, with nausea as the most frequent event.
+REDEFINE 1 also reported higher GI event rates in CagriSema versus placebo.

-Injection-site reactions: Injection-site reactions were more frequent in cagrilintide-containing arms than semaglutide alone, typically mild and self-limited.
+Injection-site reactions: Injection-site reactions were more frequent in cagrilintide-containing arms than with semaglutide alone, but they were typically mild and self-limited.

-Gallbladder events: Acute cholelithiasis was reported in one participant at 4.5 mg/week in phase 2, consistent with class-level rapid-weight-loss risk patterns.
+Gallbladder events: One participant at 4.5 mg/week developed acute cholelithiasis (gallstones) in phase 2, which is consistent with class-level rapid-weight-loss risk patterns.

-Discontinuation profile: Phase 2 discontinuation rates were around 10% across study arms, with roughly 4% discontinuing due to adverse events.
+Discontinuation profile: Phase 2 discontinuation rates were around 10% across study arms, with roughly 4% stopping treatment because of adverse events.

-Cardiovascular safety: A thorough QT study reported no clinically relevant QTc prolongation at supratherapeutic dosing; REDEFINE 3 is ongoing for longer-term CV outcomes.
+Cardiovascular safety: A thorough QT study found no clinically relevant QTc prolongation, meaning no meaningful signal for delayed heart repolarization, even at supratherapeutic dosing.
+REDEFINE 3 is ongoing for longer-term cardiovascular outcomes.

 Cagrilintide Clinical Trial Results